MatteoCarlone/RT1_Assignment_2/README.md

 <p align="center">
 <img src="https://github.com/MatteoCarlone/RT1_Assignment_2/blob/main/images/curve.gif" width="267" height="308">
 </p>

+* __reaccelerate__

+While testing this project, I noticed that increasing the speed of the robot also increased the probability of hitting a wall. so I created a function that simulates the curve exit of a real car.
+A bolean variable allows me to understand whether the robot has just curved or is coming from a straight line.
+The concept is simply that, only after a curve, the robot gradually increases its speed to the maximum speed set by the user thanks to the UI_Node.

 * __Server__

 The actual server to receive the client request from the UI_Node.